Internal HVAC Sealants – A Different Approach

 The simple reason is that the product is an oil-based formula, not polymer-based.

-It acts mechanically, as refrigerant is forced from the leak site, the oil-based sealant is dragged along with it, for lack of a better phrase, and the elastic molecules begin to aggregate, creating a seal.
+It acts mechanically – as refrigerant is forced from the leak site, the oil-based sealant is dragged along with it, for lack of a better phrase, and the elastic molecules begin to aggregate, creating a seal.
+This is particularly important in systems with bi-flow TXVs where maintaining proper refrigerant flow is critical.

 The leak needs to be small enough for it to work.